Guides

 - Always use

-getKeplrSigner(orgetLeapSigner) from the SDK — these wrap the wallet extension's signer with ADR-036signArbitrarysupport that Cascade requires. - The action ID is your permanent reference.
+getKeplrSigner(orgetLeapSigner) from the SDK which wrap the wallet extension's signer with ADR-036signArbitrarysupport that Cascade requires. - The action ID is your permanent reference.
 Store it in your database, on-chain, or wherever your application tracks state.

 - Uploads are two-phase: first an on-chain transaction (fees, metadata), then a file transfer to SN-API.
 The SDK handles both.